underscoreio/essential-scala/src/pages/collections/meeting-monads.md

 ## What's in a Monad?

 The concept of a monad is notoriously difficult to explain because it is so general.
-We recommend ignoring the functional programming literature on the subject unles you find it particularly fascinating.
+We can get a good intuitive understanding by comparing some of the types of monad that we will deal with on a regular basis.

 Broadly speaking, a monad is a generic type that allows us to sequence computations while abstracting away some technicality.
-We do the sequencing using *for comprehensions*, worrying only about the programming logic we care about, and the code in the monad's `map` and `flatMap` methods does all of the plumbing for us.
+We do the sequencing using *for comprehensions*, worrying only about the programming logic we care about.
+The code hidden in the monad's `map` and `flatMap` methods does all of the plumbing for us.
 For example:

  - `Option` is a monad that allows us to sequence computations on optional values without worrying about the fact that they may or may not be present;